mastermakrela-rwth/ouichefs/submission/documentation.typ

 + Krzysztof Kostrzewa, 380029
 + Rico Stanosek, 433500

+In this document we first describe how we solved the project requirements and later (@other-changes) explain other changes we made to the project (compared (`diff`ed) to the starting point: #link(diff_link)[`f141d52`]).

 == Helper functions for eviction policies

-In `eviction_policy/eviction_policy.h/.c` you will find helper functions that are used in the implementations of the eviction policies.
+In `eviction_policy/eviction_policy.(h|c)` you will find helper functions that are used in the implementations of the eviction policies.
 These functions are:

 + A default eviction policy that serves as a fallback, if no other eviction policy is specified.
 It does nothing.
 + `register_eviction_policy` and `unregister_eviction_policy` to register and
   unregister eviction policies.
+  - it uses a linked list (`list_head`) to keep track of the registered eviction policies.
+That's also partially the reason why we need a default policy, to make the list handling easier (less null checks).
 + `set_eviction_policy` to set which eviction policy is to be used.
 + `traverse_dir` is used to recursively traverse directory.
 It is very flexible, which allows us to use it in different eviction policies by adjusting the functionality that is passed to it.
+  - because the filesystem is a tree, we have used standard recursive approach to check all files.
+We know recursion isn't great in the kernel and this could probably be done without it, but ease of reasoning and readability were more important in those circumstances (Uni project).
 + `ouichefs_remove_file` is our implementation of deleting a file based on whether we have the `dentry` available or not.
+  - we are traversing the "disk" so some files might not have been loaded into dentry cache, because the user haven't accessed them yet, in that case they have only `indo` and `dentry` doesn't exist.
 + `ouichefs_file_in_use` is used to check whether a file is used.
-We know that this approach by iterating over every process, grabbing their open files and checking their inode against our inode is highly inefficient.
+  - We know that this approach by iterating over every process, grabbing their open files and checking their inode against our inode is highly inefficient.
 However, our attempts to use the `i_count` field of `struct inode` failed as there were many side effects increasing and also not increasing the `i_count` field in a way we needed it to.
 We really spent a lot of time on this issue and did not find a better way to solve this issue.

 == Eviction policies